 Research suggests that the conditions children are raised in affect their development in a number of areas.
-This project examines interventions to help children cope with trauma, instability, and life in poverty, and methods to prevent such occurrences.
-One promising area of work under investigation emphasizes two-generation strategies that help parents provide a better environment for their children.
+The Low-Income Working Families Initiative examines the conditions that can affect children’s development and interventions to help them cope with trauma, instability, and life in poverty, as well as methods to prevent such occurrences.

 The economic situation of families that children are born into too often predetermines the opportunities they will have to lead productive lives.
 This is particularly troubling for children who are born into poverty.

 Since 2006, Urban has used data from the American Community Survey to understand the trends in the population of children born to at least one foreign-born parent—that is, children of immigrants.
 Through briefs, reports, state fact sheets, data visualizations, and our interactive data tool, we track and allow others to track changes in the characteristics, number, and lived realities of these children and their families.